Ze'ev Drori: Clifford Electronics

 During his tenure as Chairman of Monolithic Memories, Drori first invested in and subsequently acquired Clifford Electronics, a fledgling car alarm manufacturer.
 In 1985, having given up day to day control over operations at Monolithic Memories, Drori became the full-time CEO and president.
 Drori brought cutting edge innovations to the auto security industry by incorporating the latest "Silicon Valley" technologies.
 Under his leadership the company established a strong IP position including the development of the remote control car alarms.
 Clifford was the OEM supplier to several foreign and domestic car makers.
 Clifford's rapid growth was also fueled by a national and international network of after-market dealers.
 Drori grew Clifford Electronics into one of the world's leading automobile security companies, before selling the company to Allstate Insurance in 1999.

 Tesla Motors

 In 2007, Drori was appointed President and CEO of electric carmaker Tesla Motors (now Tesla Inc.).
 Drori was specifically tasked with bringing the company's struggling Roadster prototype to market, which he was able to do in 2008.
-In October 2008, Tesla founder and major investor Elon Musk took over as CEO.
+In October 2008, Elon Musk, a major Tesla investor, took over as CEO.
 Drori was on the board as vice-chairman, but has since left the company.